|Position Title||Site Management Support Manager (Maternity Cover)|

 - Ability to establish and maintain good working relationships in a multi-ethnic, multi-cultural and multi-disciplinary environment

 Terms and Conditions

-- The position will be based in Larisa (Central Greece) and national terms and conditions apply
+The position will be based in Larisa (camps in Central Greece) and national terms and conditions apply

 Are you interested?